Empire-Strikes-Back/Flula/readme.txt

 - we say merge

-pull requests
+no pull requests

-- we accept pull requests, but we say no to programmer names - we are alive and have our own voices, we merge with --ff or we say "i am program, i'm accepting changes"
+- we accept no pull requests

 releases